NationalLibraryOfNorway/digitalpreservation-blog.nb.no/content/blog/2024-02-XX-ip-ie-representation/index.md

 This is a data model made for describing intellectual _content_.
 The 3 top level entities all describe abstract concepts in some manner.
 The carrier is the only entity describing a tangible object in this hierarchy.

 The more abstract a concept an IE describes, the more open it is to subjective interpretation.
-These entities are thus often subject to changes.
+These entities are thus often subject to changes in their asset management systems.
 Content is reinterpreted, new information appears, work definitions change, new work-expressions and manifestations are identified, and even items (which describes logical units of carriers) can be split or have its carriers rearranged.
 Furthermore cataloging rules and data models can be modified or replaced.

 Such intellectual hierarchies are not set in stone, but rather in constant flux.
 Despite all of this, our carriers will very rarely be split or merged, due to their inherent tangible nature.